-At least 6 killed in 20-car pileup in Utah during sandstorm
+At least 7 killed in 20-car pileup in Utah during sandstorm

-KANOSH, Utah (AP) — At least six people were killed Sunday afternoon in a 20-vehicle pileup crash during a sandstorm, Utah Highway Patrol said.
+KANOSH, Utah (AP) — At least seven people were killed in a 20-vehicle pileup crash during a sandstorm Sunday afternoon, Utah Highway Patrol said.

 The crashes happened on Interstate 15 near the town of Kanosh, the agency said in a news release.
-In addition to the six fatalities, several people were reportedly taken to hospitals in critical condition.
+Several people were reportedly taken to hospitals in critical condition.
 Ground and air ambulances were used to transport crash victims.

 The pileup occurred during a period of high winds that caused a dust or sandstorm which reduced visibility, the highway patrol said.